Dirac spinor: Construction with a given spin direction and charge

 where the upper signs are for the electron and the lower signs are for the positron.
 The corresponding spinor can be taken as any non zero column.
 Since $a^2 + b^2 + c^2 = 1$ the different columns are multiples of the same spinor.
-The representation of the resulting spinor in the Dirac basis can be obtained using the rule given in the bispinor article.
+The representation of the resulting spinor in the Dirac basis can be obtained using the rule given in the Dirac spinor article.